 Booloumba Falls

 This one requires a tad more commitment than the rest, but we assure you, it’s SO worth the extra effort.
 Tucked away in the Conondale National Park, the Booloumba Falls track is a hinterland oasis … lush open rainforest, crystal-clear rock pools, and boulders bigger than you’ve ever laid eyes on!
 Head towards Maleny and follow the signs to Kenilworth, then pass through the town of Conondale and take the Booloumba Creek turn-off.
-Best to take a 4WD for those gravel roads, if poss.
-It also might be worth kicking it old school with a map, as phone reception can be a bit sketchy.
-A sense of adventure is a must!
+A sense of adventure is a must for this one!

 Emu Mountain

 If hikes were products, this one would have “BEST VALUE” stamped all over it.
-Just between Coolum and Peregian Beach, the Emu Mountain Summit Walk is a short hike with HUGE rewards.
-It kinda goes without saying that you’ll get great views from most mountains around here, but the stunning sights of the region’s mountain peaks, such as our majestic Mount Coolum, are just another perk.
-Make sure you also stop and smell the roses, literally… Emu Mountain is home to some beautiful flora!
-Perfect for a sunny autumn Sunday, we reckon.
+Between Coolum and Peregian Beach, the Emu Mountain Summit Walk is a short hike with HUGE rewards.
+You’ll get great views from most mountains around here, but the stunning sights of the region’s mountain peaks, such as our majestic Mount Coolum, are just another perk.
+Make sure you also stop and smell the flowers, literally.
+Emu Mountain is home to some beautiful flora!
+This is the ideal walk for a sunny Sunday afternoon.